 5. Of the following investments, which of the following scenarios would you be most comfortable with:

-A. Average return of 4%, worst return of -2%, and best return of 9%
+A. The average return of 4%, the worst return of -2%, and best return of 9%

 6. What is your primary goal of investing?